Sonnentierchen/forschungsprojekt/README.md

 ## MRCNN VUFO

-This folder contains the network with the COCO classes removed.
+This folder contains the network with the non-VUFO classes, i.e. COCO classes with an index greater than 8, removed.

 ## MRCNN VUFO No Mask Branch

-This folder contains the heavliy modified network that has no mask branch anymore and does not use the mask loss for training.
+Based on `mrcnn_vufo`, in this model the mask branch is cut off and only the branch head that produces bounding boxes is kept (besides of course the ROI network and the ResNet-101 backbone).

 # MS COCO